Practice

 Working With the Moon: A Practical Guide

 Learning to work with the lunar cycle is not mysticism.
-It is orientation.
-It is knowing where you are in the rhythm before you begin.
+It is orientation: knowing where you are in the rhythm before you begin.

 The Eight Phases